Fire Evacuation Checklist – Get Out Safe

 DSEAR – DANGEROUS SUBSTANCES AND EXPLOSIVE ATMOSPHERES REGULATIONS.
 GET INFORMED

-5. Disabled People
+Disabled People

-Often there are staff members or people present in the building who require assistance during the evacuation process.
-These may include pregnant women, disabled people, or the elderly.
 There should be a personal emergency and evacuation plan so that any additional equipment required for their evacuation can be arranged on an urgent basis or should be available at hand.

-6. Evacuation Maps
+Evacuation Maps

 Another important part of the evacuation process are the emergency exit maps.
 These maps should be clearly displayed and fire exit routes should be properly marked, so that the people present inside can easily find their way out.
 The appointed fire warden will be responsible to ensure the evacuation runs smoothly.